Brussels City Museum: Highlights

 The Brussels City Museum features more than 7,000 items, including artefacts, paintings and tapestries from Brussels' history, such as the Town Hall's original sculptures.
-There are two dioramas of the city of Brussels in its early days and as it began to flourish in the 1500s.
+There are two dioramas of Brussels in its early days and as it began to flourish in the 1500s.
 The museum's painting collections include works by the Flemish Primitive Aert van den Bossche (15th century) and the French historical painter Charles Meynier (18th century).

 The original statue of Manneken Pis is on view on the top floor.
 Many items of the statue's wardrobe, consisting of around one thousand different costumes, could also be viewed in a permanent exhibition inside the museum until February 2017, when a specially designed museum, called Garderobe MannekenPis, opened its doors nearby at 19, rue du Chêne/Eikstraat.

-The City Museum is open every day except Mondays from 10 a.m. to 5 p.m.
-On the first Sunday of every month, admission to the museum is free.